 (Note: All cases below are felonies unless otherwise noted.)

 Those pleading guilty and accepting punishment include:

-With deferred probation, Little’s conviction won’t be held against him if he is able to complete all terms.
+With deferred probation, the conviction won’t be held against Bryant if she is able to complete all terms.

 • Mario Alberto Martinez, 29, of 4827 FM 1096 in Boling for possession of a controlled substance on Sept.
 16, 2019, terroristic threat made against a peace officer on Dec.
 22, 2019, and assault of a peace officer and evading with a vehicle on Dec.
 30, 2019.